NullOnSpace/wb2020/README.md

 secret = the_secret_string
 redirect = http://yoursite.com/callback
 ```
-The app key and app secret can be fetched after you have apply in the official website.
+The app key and app secret can be fetched after you have applied in the official website.

 #### Configure `settings.py` extra options
 This is only neccessary if you plant this app to another django project,